puppetlabs/cisco_ios/README.md

 namevar

-Resource name, not used to configure the device
+Resource name — not used to configure the device.

 #### ntp_server

-Specify an NTP server
+Specify an NTP server.

 ##### Properties